jibchain-net/Grant-Proposal/backup-rpc/README.md

 ## Project name:

-Backup RPC: Install and maintain RPC Archive node and open to public users for free.
+Backup RPC: Install and maintain RPC and Websocket of archive node and open to public users for free.

 ## Author name and contact info